-Some overseas students may be liable for an overseas students' charge introduced by the Government of the Commonwealth of Australia from 1 January 1980.
+Some overseas students may be liable for an overseas students' charge introduced by the Commonwealth Government from 1 January 1980.
 Detailed information about these charges should be obtained from the Department of Immigration and Ethnic Affairs, Canberra, A.C.T.
 2600, or from the Australian diplomatic post nearest to you.